Adam Aziz - update below

 Adam was 10 when he had an experience that forever changed his view on humanity and giving back.
 He took a journey into Central London on a day-long school trip and was sitting on the top of a double-decker bus, looking out the window at the faces of the people passing by.
 He was fascinated by the multitude of characters that his eyes could see.
 Out of the corner of his eye, Adam could see a homeless of African descent man sitting on the steps of a concrete building, staring blankly into the distance, and Adam was transfixed by this man.
 As the bus pulled up to a red light, Adam had a chance to really take the moment in.
 His heart broke not understanding why this man’s choices in life led him to homelessness.
 Adam made a choice in his heart that he would use his life to help people make positive choices, and his passion for helping others was developed.

 Adam moved to Vancouver in 2006 to start a new life.
-He had been to Vancouver three times previously, and knew that Vancouver would one day be his home.
+He had been to Vancouver three times previously and knew that Vancouver would one day be his home.
 Initially, the new environment provided him with a reprieve from his depression, but eventually, memories of his past caught up with him and his depression returned.
-Searching for a permanent solution to enhance his life, Adam found Jesus Christ, and an overwhelming sense of peace and love.
-With love and peace in his heart, Adam wanted to share it with the world and the essence of Freekicks was born.
+Searching for a permanent solution, Adam gave his life to Jesus Christ and became a Christian in 2008.
+With the Savior's love and peace in his heart/spirit, Adam wanted to share it with the world and from that Freekicks was born.

 Personal Update: June 2020.